The Method of Equal Shares is a fairer voting rule for participatory budgeting.

 Voting is a great way to involve many citizens in the budget decision.
 However, the outcome of the election is not always fair.
 Because many cities simply choose the projects with the most votes, the budget is often spent on several similar projects that are popular with the same majority group of voters.

-There is a voting system that leads to fairer outcomes, where each voter has an equal influence on the election outcome:
+There is a voting system that leads to fairer outcomes, where each voter has an equal influence on the

 The Method of Equal Shares.